TestingPays/stripe_python_example_app/README.md

     except stripe.error.CardError as error:
 ```

-As shown in the code snippet above (see [views.py](python_stripe_payment/views.py)), the `donations` route checks if the `stripe.api_key` has been set prior to creating the Stripe charge.
+As shown in the code snippet above (see [views.py](python_stripe_payment/views.py)), the `charges` route checks if the `stripe.api_key` has been set prior to creating the Stripe charge.
 This `api_key` is only set for development evironments.
 When running in production the `STRIPE_BASE_URL` will be empty and therefore the default Stripe key will be used.